skiselev/Z80-512K/Assembly_Instructions.md

 Solder the components going from lower profile components to higher profile components, from smaller components to larger.
 Here is the recommended order:

-* Solder RN1 and RN2 resistor arrays
+* Solder RN1 and RN2 resistor arrays.
+Make sure that resistor arrays are oriented correctly.
+The first pin of the resistor array is marked with a printed dot, and the first pad on the board has a square shape

 ![Resistor networks](images/Assembly_Steps-01-Resistor_Networks.jpg)